Project-X-Mods/coffeelinux/README.md

 Gamescope and MangoHud (from SteamOS 3.4).

-Gnome, KDE, Cinnamon, Mate, LXDE, LXQT, XFCE, and Deepin Desktops.
+Gnome, KDE, Cinnamon, Mate, LXDE, LXQT, and XFCE Desktops.
 (You get to choose along the way)

 Yay AUR package manager (Terminal only).